Workers’ Compensation Claims in New Jersey for Workplace Harassment

 • Keep records of any retaliation from your employer, as this may support your case.

-Employer Liability in Harassment Cases
+What Is Employer Liability in Workplace Harassment Cases?

 Employers in New Jersey have a legal obligation to maintain a safe work environment.
 Failing to address workplace harassment can result in employer liability.
 This includes cases where management was aware of the harassment but failed to take action.